semantic-release/semantic-release/docs/extending/plugins-list.md

   - `prepare`: Changes the version number in the `pom.xml` (or all `pom.xml` files in maven projects with multiple `pom.xml` files) and optionally creates a commit with this version number and pushes it to `master`
   - `publish`: Runs `mvn deploy` to deploy to maven central and optionally will update to next snapshot version and merge changes to development branch
 - [semantic-release-ado](https://github.com/lluchmk/semantic-release-ado)
-  - `prepare`: Stores the version number as an Azure DevOps pipeline variable availabe to downstream steps on the job
+  - `prepare`: Stores the version number as an Azure DevOps pipeline variable available to downstream steps on the job
 - [gradle-semantic-release](https://github.com/KengoTODA/gradle-semantic-release-plugin)
   - `verifyConditions`: Verify that project has a Gradle wrapper script, and `build.gradle` contains a task to publish artifacts.
   - `prepare`: Changes the version number in the `gradle.properties`